dschuff/wasm-debug-subgroup/Charter.md

 - Extensions or amendments to existing specifications (e.g. Wasm core or web spec, DWARF, EcmaScript)
-- Creation of new specifications in standards bodies or working groups (e.g. Wasm WG or TC39)
+- Creation of new specifications in standards bodies or working groups (e.g. Wasm WG, TC39, or future general web-debugging standards working group)
-- Creation of new specifications outside of standards bodies (e.g. similar to LLVM object file format in Wasm tool conventions)
+- Creation of new specifications outside of standards bodies (e.g. similar to the LLVM object file format documentation in Wasm tool conventions)

 ### Non-normative reports
 The Subgroup may produce non-normative material such as requirements